Variational Inference

 • model: The target DynamicPPL.Model.

-• n_iterations: Number of optimization steps.
+• max_iter: Maximum number of steps.

 Keyword Arguments